mludwikosky/MagInkDash/README.md

 Also combined with: https://github.com/speedyg0nz/MagInkCal

 # MagInkDash
-This repo contains the code needed to drive an E-Ink Magic Dashboard that uses a Raspberry Pi to automatically retrieve updated content from Google Calendar, and OpenWeatherMap, format them into the desired layout, before displaying it to an E-Ink display (Waveshare 12.48).
+This repo contains the code needed to drive an E-Ink Magic Dashboard that uses a Raspberry Pi to automatically retrieve updated content from Google Calendar and OpenWeatherMap.
+Then it will format them into the desired layout before displaying it to an E-Ink display (Waveshare 12.48).
 Note that the code has only been tested on the specific hardware mentioned, but can be easily modified to work with other hardware.

 ## Background